Find Grad Schools

 15 Yearly Graduations

 Texas Woman's University is the 4th most popular school in the nation for students seeking a master's degree in dance.
 Roughly 16,400 attend the school each year.
 The average in-state tuition for full-time undergraduates is $5,616 per year, while in-state graduate students, on average, pay $5,112 per year.
-For the 2020-2021 academic year, 15 master's degrees were handed out to dance majors at TWU.
-Around 47% of these students were from an underrepresented racial-ethnic group, and 93% were women.
+During the most recent year for which we have data, 15 people received their master's degree in dance from TWU.
+About 90% of this group were women, and 50% were students from an underrepresented racial-ethnic group.

 #5